foster95/kytchentable/README.md

 # Features
 ## Header
-The header uses the base.html template, and has been designed to be minimalistic in keeping with the rest of the website.
+The header extends the base.html template and follows a minimalistic design that matches the rest of the website.
 The header has the restaurant name which is a hyperlink to the home page and a simple navigation bar.
 The navigation bar comes from Bootstrap and therefore is responsive to screen sizes, stretching to a full bar only on desktops and wider.
 At all other times the navigation bar is accessible via the burger icon.

 ## Footer
 The footer also uses the base.html website, and again has been designed with minimalism in mind.
 The footer features three columns, one for the website address (meeting the user story requirements), one for the opening and closing times of the restaurant and one for the social media handles of the website.
 All of the social media links apply the "rel=noopeener" rule and open to a new page as per best practise.
 All of the links also have aria labels associated with them for screen readers.
 The footer was also created with Bootstrap and therefore on devices other than desktop, the footer stacks on top of each other.
 On a desktop the footer stretches out into one row with three columns.